YMCA’s second Bronx outpost, set for the north Bronx, will see shovels in the ground very soon.

 “For more than 40 years, we’ve been trying to establish a recreational center of this magnitude.
 Our district is one of the few districts without one,” said Councilman Andy King.

-“It will serve thousands of residents in the 12th Council District as well as created jobs and eventually bring much needed activity and meeting space in our community,” he added.
+“It will serve thousands of residents in the 12th Council District as well as create jobs and eventually bring much needed activity and meeting space in our community,” he added.

-So far, the proposal has received nearly unanimous praise.
+So far, the proposal has received near-unanimous praise.

 “The YMCA is here for all New Yorkers, to empower youth, improve health, and strengthen community,” said Sharon Greenberger, president and CEO of the YMCA of Greater New York.